Volvo, Cummins, ZF Win Electric Truck Manufacturing Grants

 [Stay on top of transportation news: Get TTNews in your inbox.]

-WASHINGTON — The Biden administration is awarding nearly $2 billion in grants to help restart or expand electric vehicle manufacturing and assembly sites owned by General Motors, Fiat Chrysler, Volvo and other carmakers in eight states, including the presidential battlegrounds of Michigan, Pennsylvania and Georgia.
+The awards were part of around $1.7 billion in grants issued to help restart or expand electric vehicle manufacturing and assembly sites in eight states, including the presidential battlegrounds of Michigan, Pennsylvania and Georgia.

-Volvo Group will receive $208 million to upgrade three manufacturing facilities that supply and build Mack and Volvo-branded heavy-duty trucks.
+Volvo Group will receive $208 million to upgrade three of its manufacturing facilities that supply and build Mack Trucks and Volvo-branded heavy-duty trucks.
 The plants are located in Macungie, Pa., Dublin, Va., and Hagerstown, Md.

 RoadSigns

-The grants, paid for by the landmark 2022 climate law, will help deliver on his commitment to ensure the future of the auto industry is made in America by American union workers, Biden said.
+The grants, paid for by the landmark 2022 climate law, will help deliver on Biden’s commitment to ensure the future of the auto industry is made in America by American union workers, he said.

 Image